BirgerKo/VentoExpertSDK/readme.md

 ## Other compatible devices

-There are several one "bands" of the duka one ventilator.
+There are several  of the ventilators.
 * Blauberg Vento
 * Siku With several models.
+* Duka One

 These should also work - I don't know which one is the orginal manufacture.
 Both Blauberg and Siku has documentation for the interface.